KozuR1veeeer/Kozu_JR-East_EV-E301Series-Pack/README.en.md

 ### ❌ Prohibited
 * **Secondary distribution or unauthorized reproduction of the unmodified pack**
+* **Extracting models, textures, etc. used in this pack and reusing them in other packs**
 * **Direct commercial use of this pack's data (e.g., selling)**
 * **Porting data to other games or platforms (e.g., RailSim, Roblox, etc.)**
 * **Use that evokes incidents or accidents**